ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: range_check

-    Specifies whether to validate attribute values and function parameters.
-If enabled, the instrument driver validates the parameter values that  you pass to driver functions.
+    Specifies whether to validate property values and method parameters.
+If enabled, the instrument driver validates the parameter values that  you pass to driver methods.
 Range checking  parameters is very useful for debugging.
-After you validate your program,  you can set this attribute to VI_FALSE to disable range checking and  maximize performance.
+After you validate your program,  you can set this property to False to disable range checking and  maximize performance.
-    The default value is VI_TRUE.
-Use the niSwitch_InitWithOptions  function to override this value.
+    The default value is True.
+Use the :py:meth:`niswitch.Session.InitWithOptions`  method to override this value.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.